-This steep, 3.7-mile loop trail located near Jim Thorpe, features multiple waterfalls & scenic views.
+This steep, 3.7-mile loop trail near Jim Thorpe features multiple waterfalls & scenic views.
 At an elevation of 1,003 feet, it overlooks the Leigh Gorge.
-The Pennsylvania Game Commission owns the property as part of State Game Lands and has closed the trail access to the falls from Lehigh Gorge State Park in the Jim Thorpe area of Carbon County.
-I did see improper footwear and observed people smoking pot, being unsafe at times, and taking some variation of risks of slipping and falling, but luckily, when I was there just before it, closed (April 27) no one was injured, although I did hear later that there was one rescue call.
-In the past few years, an increase of injuries and even deaths prompted the action for safety concerns.
+The Pennsylvania Game Commission owns the property as part of State Game Lands and has closed the trail to the falls from Lehigh Gorge State Park in the Jim Thorpe area of Carbon County.
+I did see improper footwear and observed people smoking pot, being unsafe at times, and taking some variation of risks of slipping and falling, but luckily, when I was there just before it closed (April 27), no one was injured.
+However, I did hear later that there was one rescue call.
+In the past few years, an increase in injuries and even deaths prompted action for safety concerns.

-Looking back at this experience, I wished I had kept going and faced my fears.
+Looking back at this experience, I wish I had kept going and faced my fears.
 But if I hadn’t walked back, I wouldn’t have met a wonderful couple from Bethlehem.
-They were dancers and told me about their ideas to start a history and destination-focused business.
-I wouldn’t have had the unique opportunity to meet a new friend if I had taken the path all the way around the loop.
+They were dancers and told me their ideas to start a history and destination-focused business.
+If I had taken the path around the loop, I wouldn’t have had the unique opportunity to meet a new friend.